 - John has worked with numerous clients over the years to ensure that their brands are sufficiently protected both in the UK and overseas, and has advised many of them in relation to enforcement of their rights against infringers, from small-scale copycats to major threats to the brand itself.
 Many disputes are resolved rapidly and commercially, whereas others require full court proceedings in order to obtain the necessary result.
 John has significant experience of both these extremes (and many in the middle!).

-- John's experience includes working with a number of businesses to build a strong brand portfolio, including Freedrinks and Insure the Box.
+- John's experience includes working with a number of businesses to build a strong brand portfolio.

 - Patents require an aptitude for the technical detail and an understanding of what is really important in an invention.
 John acted for Dyson in relation to a major patent dispute with Samsung, concerning dust separation in a vacuum cleaner, resulting in victory at trial.